rujiawang/rujiawang.github.io/index.md

 ### Research Interests
 **I do research in computer architecture and system area, including:**

-* Architecture and system security and reliability,
 * Scalable memory system architecture,
-* High performance computing.
+* System simulation and modeling.

 <span style="color:red">***I am currently recruiting Ph.D.
 Students in the area of computer system and architecture.
 Details can be found [here](/students).
 Please send me your CV and transcript if you are interested!***</span>